RexanWONG/RexanWONG/README.md

   * My project won first place of the Grand Prize award, the best overall project
   * I built a privacy-focused decentralized zkApp that aims to enable anonymous and secure protests where participants can join and support various causes while preserving their privacy.

+## 🥇🥇 **ETHGlobal Waterloo - Best Use of Metamask SDK & Polygon Pool Prize**

+  * <a href="https://ethglobal.com/showcase/videre-wk314" target="_blank" rel="noreferrer">Project Details</a>
+  * <a href="https://www.github.com/rexanwong/videre" target="_blank" rel="noreferrer">Github Repo</a>
+  * In person hackathon at Waterloo, CA, hosted by ETHGlobal
+  * Focused on building Ethereum based applications with different bounties' tools and technologies
+  * Worked with 2 University of Waterloo students, our project won the Best Use of Metamask SDK & Polygon Pool Prize
+  * We built a Video-sharing platform powered by ERC-6551 tokenbound-accounts, empowering the content creator economy through advertisers' staking in smart contracts.

+---

 # Socials